SNJSchepers/FGMFoam/README.md

 Each row in `[DATA]` contains 16 space-separated floats corresponding to the variables in order: `CV1`, `CV2`, `SOURCE_CV1`, `OH`, `H2`, `H2O`, `CH4`, `CO2`, `CO`, `O2`, `DENSITY`, `TEMPERATURE`, `CP`, `CONDUCTIVITY`, `VISCOSITY`, `HEATRELEASE`.
 The table is stored in row-major order with CV1 (progress variable Yc) as the fast index and CV2 (total enthalpy ht) as the slow index.

 The included `database.fgm` is a 250 × 100 table for a methane–air flame at φ = 0.7 and p = 101325 Pa, generated with Chem1D.
-Any one-dimensional flame solver capable of producing FGM manifolds can be used to generate compatible tables, provided the output is converted to the format above.
+Any one-dimensional flame solver can be used to generate compatible tables, provided the output is converted to the format above.

 ## Adding a new FGM model